 The internationally recognized theatre for youth and community MFA program features distinguished faculty, excellent facilities, comprehensive coursework and practical experiences in all areas of theatre, educational theatre, community cultural development and theatre for youth.
-The faculty provide students individualized attention and focused mentorship in a challenging and supportive atmosphere designed to educate future leaders in the field.
+The faculty provide students individualized attention and focused mentorship in a challenging and supportive atmosphere designed to prepare students for teaching, art making and community engagement.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.